l-aldarondo/Cryptocurrencies/README.md

 ![3D_scatter](./Images/3D-Scatter%20on%20hover.png)

-<sub> Figure (1.3) 3D Scatter plot on CoinName and Algorithm on hove
+<sub> Figure (1.3) 3D Scatter plot with CoinName and Algorithm on hove

 <br/>